(Experimental) Mounting Alluxio with FUSE

 alluxio-fuse.sh script must own the mount point and have read and write permissions on it.
 Also note that, currently, you are limited to have only one Alluxio-FUSE mount per node.

 To umount a previoulsy mounted Alluxio-FUSE file sytem, on the node where the file system is mounted, point a shell to your

 This will stop the background alluxio-fuse java process and unmount the file system.

 Optional configuration steps

-operations.
-You might want to customize the behaviour of the alluxio client used by Alluxio-FUSE the
+might want to customize the behaviour of the alluxio client used by Alluxio-FUSE the same way you

 One possibility, for example, is to edit